thakyZ/FFXIV_Vibe_Plugin/README.md

 ## FAQ
 ### Troubleshooting
+1. Make sure your toy is not connected to another device (eg: your phone, your browser...).
+Disable the bluetooth on your phone.
-1. Make sure the addon is correctly installed (check the installation process again).
+2. Make sure the addon is correctly installed (check the installation process again).
-2. Make sure you have the latest version.
+3. Make sure you have the latest version.
-3. Upgrade your Intiface by clicking and installing any updates (`Settings` tab).
+4. Upgrade your Intiface by clicking and installing any updates (`Settings` tab).
-4. Make sure the Intiface is up and running.
+5. Make sure the Intiface is up and running.
 Go to `Server status` > `Start Server`.
 You must have one green icon and one red icon on the top right side of the window.
-5. Ingame, make sure the addon is connected to Intiface.
+6. Ingame, make sure the addon is connected to Intiface.
 Click on `connect` (in the `Connect` tab).
 Now, go back to Intiface.
 You should have 2 green icons on the top right side of the window.

 ### My device is not working correctly
 Please make sure to test both Bluetooth and the dongle of the device.
 Choose the one that works best for you.